Double Weave—Pockets and Tubes

-First begin by closing the bottom of the pocket by switching the top and bottom layers (In my first post the top layer (turquoise) alternated shaft 1 and shaft 3 and the bottom layer (white) alternated shafts 123 and 134.
+First begin by closing the bottom of the pocket by switching the top and bottom layers.
+(In my first post the top layer (aqua) alternated shaft 1 and shaft 3 and the bottom layer (white) alternated shafts 123 and 134.
 To close the bottom of the pocket, switch layers.
 The top layer will alternate 2 and 4 and the bottom layer will alternate 124 and 234.)

 Once the pocket has reached the desired length, switch layers again to create a top seam for the pocket.
 When the fabric is taken off the loom, it can be washed and used as it is, or added to another project.
 It can also be turned sideways so the pocket opens at the top instead of one side.

 To make a tube, you will use one shuttle for both layers, alternating picks on the top and bottom layers.
+You’ll quickly see that you’ll be weaving round and round to create a tube.
+Both selvedges will be joined.
 Work in this way:

 - Bottom layer (shafts 123)